-Q: I’m a chef and often serve food to allergic customers.
-Is it safe for those with shellfish allergies to consume sea salt?
+Q: I’m a chef and often prepare food to serve to allergic customers.
+Is it safe for those with shellfish allergy to consume sea salt?
 I’ve read that it can contain a microscopic type of shellfish.

 Dr. Sicherer: Sea salt differs from table salt primarily because sea salt is evaporated from seawater rather than refined from mined salt.
 Sea salt may come from different sources and these have different color, mouth feel and texture based on granule size and mineral content.

 I believe what you’ve read about are the microscopic animals called marine copepods, which are related to shrimp.
 These minuscule animals are permitted in unfiltered public drinking water in areas that have excellent natural sources that require no filtrations.

 No harmful effects have been related to these minuscule creatures, which would be consumed by large numbers of individuals drinking public water (e.g. in New York City).